 Hail Proof Metal Roof

-Each year, hail causes about 1.6 billion dollars worth of damage to residential roofs in the United States 1.
-Hailstorms are most concentrated in the southern and central plains states but have been observed almost everywhere that thunderstorms take place.
-Hailstorms can potentially cause damage to any exposed objects, especially when hailstone diameters exceed one inch.
-The level of hail damage depends on the size, density, falling velocity and distribution of the hailstones, as well as the climate and the building structure.
-Roofs are very susceptible to damage.
-Hailstones can cause more damage to low slope roofs than to high slope roofs, because the most damage occurs at a 90-degree angle impact.
-Therefore, a steep slope (6:12 and greater) will improve the impact resistance of a roof 1.
-In general, hailstone damage can be categorized into two types: aesthetic damage and functional damage.
-Aesthetic damage is simply damage that has an adverse effect on appearance, but does not affect the performance of the roof.
+Because of their surface area and relative lack of obstruction, roofs are very susceptible to hail damage.
+Hail impact can cause more damage to low slope roofs than to high slope roofs, because the most damage occurs at a 90-degree angle impact.
+Therefore, a steep slope (6:12 and greater) will improve the impact resistance of a roof.
+In general, hailstone damage can be categorized into two types: cosmetic damage and functional damage.
+Cosmetic damage is damage that has an adverse effect on appearance, but does not affect the performance of the roof.
 Functional damage results in diminished water-shedding ability and a reduction in the expected service life of the roof.

-The most effective way to reduce hail damage is to use impact resistant materials for roofing applications.
+The most effective way to reduce hail damage is to use impact resistant roofing products.
 Underwriters Laboratory has developed a test, UL 2218, to evaluate the impact resistance of roofing material.
-This test evaluates materials by dropping a steel ball onto the roofing panel twice at the same location.
-The material must show no evidence of fracture, cracking, splitting or any other failure, which would result in an opening of the roofing material.
-The sizes of the steel balls are from 1.25 inches to 2.00 inches.
-Four impact levels are defined in Table I. Class 4 is the most impact resistant.
+This test evaluates materials by dropping a 2-inch steel ball onto the roofing panel twice at the same location, simulating the impact of large hailstones.
+The material must show no evidence of fracture, cracking, splitting or any other failure, which would result in an opening of the roofing material, to earn the highest rating.
+Four impact levels are defined in Table I. Class 4 is the most impact resistant, earning the highest rating.
 Class 1 is the least impact resistant.
 The Institute for Business & Home Safety (IBHS) has recommended UL2218 Class 3 or 4 products in hail-prone regions 2.

 |Class 1||1.25||12||No crack|